ziming/filament/packages/panels/docs/01-installation.md

 Learn more about [users](users).

+### Using a production-ready storage disk

+Filament has a storage disk defined in the [configuration](#publishing-configuration), which by default is set to `public`.
+You can set the `FILAMENT_FILESYSTEM_DISK` environment variable to change this.

+The `public` disk, while great for easy local development, is not suitable for production.
+It does not support file visibility, so features of Filament such as [exports](../actions/prebuilt-actions/export) will create public files.
+In production, you need to use a production-ready disk such as `s3` with a private access policy, to prevent unauthorized access to the exported files.

 ## Publishing configuration

 You can publish the Filament package configuration (if needed) using the following command: